- Bachelor’s degree

 What are the costs?

 Unfortunately, we cannot give confirmation letters outside the official application period.
-We can only offer to give you an unofficial letter stating that you would possibly fit our master’s program if you apply for the next winter semester.
+We can only offer to give you a Statement of Suitability letter (read above) stating that you would possibly fit our master’s program if you apply for the next winter semester.
 For this, we would need all your application documents for evaluating them and, in case that you seem to be a good match for our study program, we would certify that for you.
-Please send your documents (refer to the “checklist” section above) via e-mail to firstname.lastname@example.org
+To obtain this letter, please contact us via e-mail to EduTech@mx.uni-saarland.de and write on the email subject line “Request for a Statement of Suitability letter”.
+Afterward, you will be informed about the required documents for this letter.

 Does Saarland University offer scholarships, “Co-Op schemes”, or student loans for international students?